s2l1/Headless-Samourai-Dojo/Default_Dojo_Setup.md

 Apply and log out of your router.

-## 5. [SSH]
+## 5. [SSH, SUDO, AND ROOT]

-Go ahead and SSH into your ODROID by using Putty on Windows or Terminal on Linux.
+Go ahead and log in or SSH into your ODROID by using Putty on Windows or Terminal on Linux.
 The machine must be connected to your local network.
 ```
-# Login info:
+# Default Login Info:
 # Default Username - root
 # Default Password - odroid